Skip to article frontmatterSkip to article content

 A cutoff distance is used to limit the number of interactions that need to be calculated in force fields.

 The computational cost of force fields depends on the number of atoms in the system and the number of interactions that need to be calculated.
-The computational cost of force fields scales linearly with the number of atoms in the system, and can be reduced by using approximations.
+For short-ranged interactions with cutoffs and neighbor lists, the cost can scale approximately linearly with the number of atoms.
 Most interactions in force fields are short-ranged, which means that the interactions between atoms decay rapidly with distance.
 This allows us to use cutoff distances to limit the number of interactions that need to be calculated.
-The short range interactions are only for atoms in the neighbor list, which is usually a small fraction of the total number of atoms.
-The long-range interactions are more tricky to calculate and is usually the bottleneck of computations.
+The short-range interactions are only evaluated for atoms in the neighbor list, which is usually a small fraction of the total number of atoms.
+The long-range interactions are more tricky to calculate and are usually the bottleneck of computations.
 Methods such as Ewald summation are used to calculate long-range electrostatic interactions.

 In practice, the unit cell is divided into a grid, and the atoms are assigned to grid cells.
 The interactions between atoms are calculated only for atoms in the same or neighboring grid cells.
 This reduces the number of interactions that need to be calculated and improves the efficiency of the simulation.